-What Can a Handyman Do in Logan, Arkansas?
+What Can a Handyman Do Without a License in Logan, Arkansas?

 For handyman-type work in Logan (Logan County), Arkansas, state contractor licensing generally kicks in when you act as a contractor on projects at or above the state’s monetary threshold; below that threshold you may be exempt from the state contractor license but you still must follow local permitting rules and you cannot perform regulated trades (electrical, plumbing, HVAC) without the proper state trade license.
 Arkansas does not operate like Nevada/Washington with a single statewide “business license”; instead, licensing is mainly (1) state contractor licensing and trade licensing plus (2) local city privilege/business licensing and permits.